ahmeddwalid/Finjan/README.md

 This includes:
 	 * Coil library to load images from the internet

-- **Data storage using Firestore:** for storing products and user data.
+- **Data storage using Firebase:** for storing products and user data.
 This includes:
 	* Menu items
 	* User's Qr-code